 One of the easiest builds, with the biggest payoff, was the RC car.
 I was wondering how we would put together rolling wheels out of cardboard.
 The secret: no wheels.

 Instead, the car moves using vibrations from the Joy-Cons, which jiggle its jagged cardboard legs to move it forward.
 The right controller has an infrared camera that lets you see what’s ahead of the car, even in the dark — the instructional video showed someone driving the car inside their kitchen cabinet, navigating around green-glowing cups using the display.

 You can control the car using a console on the Switch screen, but even cooler, you can set it to drive itself.
 The camera reads signals off reflective tape dots (included in the kit) to read when to stop.
 Apparently you can also set up paths using reflective tape for the car to follow.
-“That car amazes me so much, and it only took 5 minutes to make,” said Molly.
+“That car amazes me so much, and it only took 5 minutes to make,” said James.
 “I drove a car just using vibrations.”

 Fishing for fun

 Fishing seems to be the classic demonstration of game technology, and I’ve played fishing games on consoles such as the GameCube and devices like the Oculus Rift.
 The gameplay is pretty standard here: You drop the line into the ocean, jerk up a little to hook a fish when it nibbles, and then reel it in.
 But the magic is that you are building the controllers, so you know how and why they work.

 “Technology’s amazing,” James said, after assembling the fishing rod and the ocean-in-a-box.
 “So both [Joy-Con controllers] are motion-sensing.
 One senses the reel, and the other, the handle.”
 This game really pulled back the curtain.